Thieves snatch Swedish royal jewels in daylight heist

 "Several people were seen leaving the church by boat or waterscooter after the theft.
 We have spoken to witnesses, but we are interested in further information from anyone that has made any observations," he said.

-The theft occurred just before noon on Tuesday, and police quickly had helicopters, patrols, and search dogs looking for the thieves but their efforts have so far proved fruitless, Dangardt said.
+The theft occurred just before noon on Tuesday, and police quickly had helicopters, patrols, and search dogs looking for the perpetrators but their efforts have so far proved fruitless, Dangardt said.

 "So we can only speculate about (the thieves) intentions," she added.